Unpaid work: Relationship to the economy and the paid labor market

 Unpaid care labor is necessary to maintain order in our global market economy.
 According to Henderson's Cake Model, reproductive labor and care labor are "key to the functioning of all economies."

 Care labor maintains the well-being, and thereby fosters the productivity, of those who are performing paid work.
 Productivity—along with its ability to be used for personal gain by individuals within the system—is used to produce capital.
 There are two types of capital: financial capital, which maintains the world's Capitalist practices by placing monetary value on everything that can be deemed "valuable," and human capital, which is "the skills, knowledge, and experience possessed by an individual or population, viewed in terms of their value or cost to an organization or country;" economists consider "expenditures on education, training, medical care, and so on as investments in human capital" because they foster health and well-being in those who work towards producing financial capital.
 Human capital, however, is typically valued less than financial capital because the labor done to contribute to human capital is heavily feminized.

 Since it has become increasingly necessary for more than one individual in a household to join the paid labor force, care labor (especially cooking, cleaning, and child-rearing in the forms of chefs, maids/cleaning staffs, and day-care workers) has become marketized.
 "Workers in [care] sectors are often among the most exploited, receiving low pay and working under precarious conditions."

 Valuation

+The valuation of nonmarket housework comprises attempts to attach value to non-exchange domestic tasks.
+Housework may include a variety of activities, particularly those traditionally associated with housekeeping (or homemaking), along with child care and nurturing.
+These activities have recognizable economic and social significance, but are not included in standard economic measurements, such as the gross domestic product (GDP).
+While the symbolic or subjective benefits of housework are difficult to measure, various attempts have been made to attach value to economically productive household activity.

 There are three ways to measure the value of unpaid domestic work: the opportunity cost method, the replacement cost method, and the input/out cost method.